Sprained ankle

 How is a sprained ankle diagnosed?

 In the event of a possible sprained ankle, the doctor firstly asks about the circumstances of the accident and symptoms.
 The severity of the injury is then checked in the examination.
-If an ankle fracture needs to be ruled out, the foot can moreover be X-rayed.
+If an ankle fracture needs to be ruled out, the foot can also be x-rayed.

 How is a sprained ankle treated?